Weaver (Baxter novel): Historical, scientific and metaphysical basis

 (2004) and Richard Vinen's account of Vichy France, The Unfree French (2006) for details of everyday life under Nazi occupation and British relative wartime rationing stringencies.

-He took references from Kurt Gödel's theories about time and parallel universes as well as his dialogue with the work of Albert Einstein.
+He took references from Kurt Gödel's theories about time and parallel universes and his dialogue with the work of Albert Einstein.

 Finally, he incorporated J. W. Dunne's concepts about metaphysical "time travel" through dreams.
 There are also references to fledgeling "calculating engines" (computers), whose actual construction began in Manchester in 1934.